Nobuhide Minorikawa

-Nobuhide Minorikawa (御法川 信英, Minorikawa Nobuhide) is a Japanese politician of the Liberal Democratic Party (LDP), a member of the House of Representatives in the Diet (national legislature).
+Nobuhide Minorikawa (御法川 信英, Minorikawa Nobuhide) is a Japanese politician of the Liberal Democratic Party (LDP), serving as a member of the House of Representatives in the Diet (national legislature).
 A native of Ōmagari, Akita, he attended Keio University and received a master's degree from the School of International and Public Affairs at Columbia University in the United States.
 He was elected to the House of Representatives for the first time in 2003 as an independent and joined the LDP in the following year.